mesonbuild/meson/docs/markdown/Vs-External.md

 Type your project's name In the `Project name` entry box.
 In this example we're going to use `testproj`.
-Next select the `Location` entry and browse to the root of your projet sources.
+Next select the `Location` entry and browse to the root of your project sources.
 Make sure that the checkbox `Place solution and project in the same directory` is checked.
 Click `Create`.